rbroker/ecodan-ha-local/README.md

 *Required*: Yes

+### Serial Tx Port
+The GPIO pin number which should be used for the status LED.
+The following flashing patterns are possible:

+- 2 short flashes, followed by one long flash: Serial connection to the Heat Pump has not been established.
+- Steady long flashes: Network connection to the MQTT server has not been established
+- Constantly lit: Status is OK

+*Default*: `15`

+*Required*: No

 ### Dump Serial Packets
 Dump packets sent to/received from the heat pump to the diagnostic log window on the Diagnostics page.